 - consider different approaches to leadership in a research context, including: team building, running effective team meetings, resolving conflicts, vision and action planning.

-Over the two-day online programme, participants will take part in a series of interactive and practical sessions aimed at developing their team leadership skills.
+Over the two-day digital programme, participants will take part in a series of interactive and practical sessions aimed at developing their team leadership skills:

 - Teams and Team Working

 - Team Dynamics

 - Approaches to Leadership

 - What should Research Team Leaders do?